top of page

 Having an estimated population of 50,000 people, the Mosuo are believed to have China's last existing matrilineal society.

-In the remote areas around the Lugu Lake (Yunnan and Sichuan, China) live the Mosuo people - people of the ethnic minority Naxi who are believed to live by their unique matrilineal culture stemming from approximately 2,000 years ago.
+In the remote areas around Lugu Lake (Yunnan and Sichuan Province, China) live the Mosuo people, a branch of the Naxi ethnic minority who are believed to maintain a unique matrilineal culture dating back approximately 2,000 years.
+As of 2025, the Mosuo are estimated to have a total population of around 50,000.

-In Walabi Village, the Yunnan village home to over 400 Mosuo individuals across 90 households, we interviewed 10 Mosuo households (over 80 people) about their family lives...
+In Walabi Village, a Yunnan village home to over 400 Mosuo individuals across 90 households, we interviewed 10 Mosuo households (over 80 individuals) about their family lives...

 Bin Ma Bu Chi

-The most distinctive feature of walking marriage is that “men and women do not marry in a traditional sense.”
-In fact, after entering a walking marriage, both partners would continue to live in their respective maternal households, and their kids would belong to the mother's family."Us women have naturally become the head of houses," said Bin Ma Bu Chi.
+The most distinctive feature of the Mosuo's walking marriage ritual (走婚) is that “men and women do not marry in a traditional sense,” according to the villagers.
+In fact, after entering a walking marriage, both partners would continue to live in their respective maternal households, and any children would belong to the mother's family."Us women have naturally become the head of houses," said Bin Ma Bu Chi.

-As the Mosuo society remains an agricultural economy, in a typical Mosuo family consisting of 8 to 12 members, the role of a woman is usually not so much different from the typical gender role of women in a self-subsistence economy: women typically take care of a poultry farm and feed the children while men do the plowing and other physically-tiring tasks.
+As the Mosuo society remains largely an agricultural economy, in a typical Mosuo family consisting of 8 to 12 members, women's roles are not so different from the typical gender role of women in a subsistence economy: women typically manage a poultry farm and feed the children, while men do the plowing and other physically tiring tasks.

-However, with the role of "head of houses", Mosuo women typically handle the "big matters" in a household: for example, a female head-of -house is usually the financial manager of a Mosuo family.
+However, as heads of household, Mosuo women typically handle the major decisions: for example, a female head of household usually serves as the financial manager of a Mosuo family.

 Mosuo-styled wedding dress Gei Ru La Chu has prepared for her daughter